+Thus, both the first canto of Malebolge, Inferno 18, and the last, Inferno 30, contain two sets of classical/contemporary pairings.
+In Inferno 18 the two sets are divided between the two bolgie that are packed into canto 18.
+Here, in Inferno 30, the two sets of classical/contemporary couples are divvied among the three remaining categories of falsifiers.
 The impersonators, who are afflicted with madness, include the contemporary Florentine Gianni Schicchi and the classical figure Myrrha (Inf.
 30.32-41).
-Later in the canto we will witness the quarrel between the contemporary Maestro Adamo of Brescia (a counterfeiter) and Sinon, protagonist of Book 2 of the Aeneid, perhaps the most famous liar of classical mythology (Inf.
+Later in the canto we will witness the quarrel between the contemporary Maestro Adamo of Brescia — a counterfeiter — and Sinon, a protagonist of Book 2 of the Aeneid, perhaps the most notorious liar of antiquity (Inf.
 100-129).

 Let us begin with the two impersonators, described in verses 37-48.
-Myrrha, “l’anima antica / di Mirra scellerata” (the ancient soul / of wicked Myrrha [Inf.
-30.37-38]), took on the form of another woman in order to consummate her incestuous erotic passion for her father: “Questa a peccar con esso così venne, / falsificando sé in altrui forma” (She came to sin with him by falsely taking / another’s shape upon herself [Inf.
+The sinners in this category are performance artists who take on other identities for sinful purposes.
+Classical Myrrha — “l’anima antica / di Mirra scellerata” (the ancient soul / of wicked Myrrha [Inf.
+30.37-38]) — took on a form other than her own in order to consummate her incestuous erotic passion for her father: “Questa a peccar con esso così venne, / falsificando sé in altrui forma” (She came to sin with him by falsely taking / another’s shape upon herself [Inf.
 30.40-41]).

-The second impersonator is Gianni Schicchi, whose impersonation is motivated by greed rather than by lust.
-Gianni Schicchi was asked by Simone Donati to impersonate Simone’s uncle, Buoso Donati: “falsificare in sé Buoso Donati” (he disguised himself as Buoso Donati [Inf.
+The second impersonator is Florentine Gianni Schicchi, whose acting skills are motivated by greed rather than by lust.
+Instead of impersonation to achieve a forbidden sexual act, Gianni Schicchi engages in impersonation to circumvent the law.
+Gianni Schicchi was prompted by Simone Donati — the father of Dante’s friend Forese Donati — to disguise himself as Simone’s dying uncle, Buoso Donati: “falsificare in sé Buoso Donati” (he disguised himself as Buoso Donati [Inf.
 30.44]).
 The goal was to ensure that Buoso’s estate be left to Simone, with a cut of the proceeds (a prize mare) going to the impersonator.

-Impersonation as a means of securing fraudulent gain continues to attract the attention of law enforcement.
-Here is an example of a debt collection scam that was closed by the FBI in 2014 because of false representations—impersonations—on the part of the debt collectors, who in effect were engaged in the kind of “falsificare in sé” practiced by Gianni Schicchi:
+Impersonation — a form of identity theft — as a means of securing fraudulent gain continues to attract the attention of law enforcement.
+Here is an example of a debt collection scam that was closed by the FBI in 2014 because of false representations (impersonations) on the part of the debt collectors, who in effect were engaged in the kind of “falsificare in sé” practiced by Gianni Schicchi:

 WSA employees also falsely claimed that the debt collection company had contracted with, or was otherwise affiliated with, certain federal or local law enforcement agencies, including the Department of Justice and the United States Marshals Service.
 Alternatively, they might say that they represented non-existent government agencies like the “Federal Government Task Force” and the “DOJ Task Force.”
 To further create the appearance that it was affiliated with the federal government, WSA would send victims correspondence containing the seal of the United States Department of State and the following language: “Warrant Services Association, A Division of the Federal Government Task Force.”
 (Story by Ken Berry, columnist in Accounting Web, dated 12/1/2014, accessed at http://www.accountingweb.com/crime-story-defendants-charged-in-massive-debt-collection-scam)